monkbai/DNN-decompiler/operator_inference/README.md

 run `python main.py --training 0` and set `--exp_name` as one of the choices from `['TVM_v0.7_O0', 'TVM_v0.8_O0', 'TVM_v0.9.dev_O0', 'TVM_v0.7_O3', 'TVM_v0.8_O3', 'TVM_v0.9.dev_O3',
 'GLOW_2020', 'GLOW_2021', 'GLOW_2022']`.

+For example, if you want to infer DNN operators for an executable compiled using TVM ver.
+0.7 and O0 optimization, you can run `python main.py --training 0 --exp_name TVM_v0.7_O0 --setting TVM_v0.7_O0 --compiler TVM`.
+Similarly, for executables compiled using GLOW ver.
+2020, you can run `python main.py --training 0 --exp_name GLOW_2020 --setting GLOW_2020 --compiler GLOW`.